aetperf/aetperf.github.io/_posts/2022-04-20-Loading-data-from-PostgreSQL-to-Pandas-with-ConnectorX.md

   <img width="1000" src="/img/2022-04-20_01/faker.png" alt="faker">
 </p>

-The table has 1000000 rows and 16 columns.
+The table has a million rows and 16 columns.
 The query used to load the data is rather basic:

 ```python
 QUERY = 'SELECT * FROM "faker_s1000000i"'
 ```

 We are going to compare the loading time using different drivers and methods.
 We do not measure the peak memory, but just the elapsed time for loading the data into Pandas.
-Database server and client are on the same machine.
+Database server and client are on the same machine (my laptop).

 ## Imports